 Is spring a good time to visit Taiwan?
 Sure, why not?
 April is one of the best months of the year in terms of weather, and perhaps that is why it gets the second highest number of tourists of the year.
 May and June tend to get more rain due the Plum Rainy season, but crowds are low.

-The season kicks of with the Spring Scream long weekend, a time to party and/or travel, while Urban Nomad Film Festival, the Matsu Pilgrimage, and the Dragon Boat Festival also take place in spring.
+The season kicks of with the Spring Scream long weekend, a time to party and/or travel, while the Urban Nomad Film Festival, Matsu Pilgrimage, Dragon Boat Festival and several other festivals also take place in spring.

 Below I’ll cover everything you need to know about visiting Taiwan in spring, including the weather, what to where, and the best things to do in spring in Taipei and across Taiwan.